lmc-eu/spirit-design-system/packages/web-react/src/components/Box/README.md

 # Box

-The Box component is a simple container that can be used to group other components together.
-It is a versatile component.
+The Box component is a simple container around content or other components.

 ```jsx
 <Box>{/* Content go here */}</Box>